Eman Ahmed Abd El Aty: Early life

-Abd El Aty was roman.
+Abd El Aty was born in Egypt and she lived in Alexandria.
 Her family has stated that she weighed 5 kg at birth.
-Suffering from a thyroid problem, she had to stop school.
-She lived in Alexandria.
+She suffered from a thyroid problem and had to stop school.

 Treatment

 In February 2017, Abd El Aty travelled to Mumbai, Maharashtra, India Saifee Hospital where a group of doctors, headed by Muffazal Lakdawala, treated her successfully using bariatric surgery.
 They included an endocrinologist, a chest physician, cardiologist, a cardiac surgeon, two bariatric surgeons, two intensivists, and three anaesthetists.
 She remained in Mumbai after the operation for several months.
 The aim was to perform two operations, and during the next three and a half years, reduce her weight to less than 100 kg.

 She lost about 325 kg after undergoing weight-loss treatment in India.
 She left on 4 May 2017 for the United Arab Emirates for long-term treatment.
 The doctors, treating her, said she was also suffering from a "cardiac issue" and infected bed sores.
 She was being treated by a team of 20 doctors at Abu Dhabi's Burjeel Hospital.